 What will the team do along the way?

-The responsibilities of our team members will be treating Pocha and Guillermina with probiotics before travel to improve the health of their GI tract, offering them fresh water and food produce during stops, and keeping them hydrated with juicy fruits and veggies and Gatorade as needed.
-We are committed to the freshest, highest-quality food for our elephants, often stopping along the way to purchase from local produce sellers or cut banana leaves and grass.
+Our team members will be caring for Pocha and Guillermina by offering them fresh water and food during stops, keeping them hydrated with juicy fruits and veggies and Gatorade, as needed.
+We are committed to the freshest, highest-quality food for our elephants, often stopping along the way to purchase from local produce sellers or to cut banana leaves and grass.

-Our team also travels with a first aid kit that includes traditional medicines, IV fluids and lines, and other injectables, as well as behavior essential oils and flower essences.
+The transport team also travels with a first aid kit that includes traditional medicines, IV fluids and lines, other injectables, as well as essential oils and flower essences that may comfort them or help with behavior.
 Elephants are extraordinarily scent-oriented, and we have found that these aromatherapies help to soothe anxiety for many passengers.

-A significant part of our responsibility is the same as at sanctuary, we watch for changes in behavior and any small signs of stress, to appropriately make adjustments.
-We are their caregivers on the road, as well as at the sanctuary.
+A significant part of our responsibility is the same as at sanctuary; we watch for changes in behavior and any small signs of stress, then appropriately make adjustments when necessary.
+We are their caregivers on the road as well as at the sanctuary.

 Will they be sedated for travel?